-Rinse the beans well and pick them over.
+Rinse the beans well in water and pick them over.
 Discard any malformed beans or small stones you might find.

 Transfer the beans to the slow cooker.
 Add 1 1/2 quarts of water to the ceramic insert.

 Add the onion, carrot, celery, bay leaves, garlic, celery flakes, parsley sprigs, and freshly ground black pepper.